wirapong/Academic-Conference-Management-System/README.md

 ## 🙏 Acknowledgements

 - Built for the **7th National Conference on Thai Information Science Education 2026 (TISE-2026)**
-- Hosted by the **College of Local Administration, Khon Kaen University**
+- Hosted by the **Department of Information Science, Faculty of Humanities and Social Sciences, Khon Kaen University**
 - Developed using **Google Apps Script**, **Google Sheets**, and **Google Drive**

 ---